 Psychotherapy in schizophrenia and affective disorder

-Head: Annette Schaub, Clinical Psychologist, Associated Professor in Clinical Psychology and Psychotherapy
+Head: Annette Schaub, Clinical Psychologist, Private Lecturer in Clinical Psychology and Psychotherapy

 This working group focuses on research and treatment in psychiatric disorders, the development and evaluation of group interventions in schizophrenia, major depression and bipolar disorders as well as the integration of relatives in the treatment setting.
 Treatment strategies that view individuals as capable of taking an active role in managing their illness have gained importance in Europe and the United States over the last 25 years.
 Psychoeducational and cognitive behavioral group treatment programs are of great importance in this hospital.